 Michael Quentin Morton

-legal career before concentrating on writing about the history of oil exploration in the Middle East.
+in a legal career before concentrating on writing about the history of the Middle East.

-Photographs of Southern Arabia by the Early Oil Explorers, 1947-71 was published by the National Center of Documentation
+Southern Arabia by the Early Oil Explorers, 1947-71 was published by the National Center of Documentation and Research

-and Research (now the National Archives) in the United Arab Emirates in 2010.
+(now the National Archives) in the United Arab Emirates (UAE) in 2010.
 Buraimi: The Struggle for Power, Influence

 and Oil in Arabia, the story of the Buraimi dispute, was published by IB Tauris on 30 August 2013.
 His fourth book, The